HullRyan/ITIS-6177-Final-Project/browser-extension/readme.md

 3. Enable Developer mode (for Chrome) or Debug Add-ons (for Firefox).
 4. Click on "Load Unpacked" (for Chrome) or "Load Temporary Add-on" (for Firefox).
 5. Navigate to the directory where you cloned the repository and select it.

+### Option 2

+1. Browse to web-ext-artifacts and download the latest zip file.
+2. Open the browser's extension page:
+    - For Chrome, go to chrome://extensions/
+    - For Firefox, go to about:addons
+3. Install the extension by dragging the zip file onto the page.

+### Option 3

+1. Download or clone this repository to your local machine.
+2. Build the extension by running `web-ext build` in the root directory.
+3. Install the output .zip using Option 2 above.

 The extension should now be installed and ready to use!